 - If you lose a crown, we may be able to reinsert it.
 If you can, clean the crown and attach it to your tooth with dental cement—not glue.
 Otherwise, keep it in a cool, safe place.

 - If you’ve chipped a tooth, rinse your mouth with warm water and apply pressure to stop the bleeding.

 We love our technology at Dental Health Associates because it helps us help our patients.
 Clear, sharp X-rays, high-tech cleaning and treatment tools, advanced treatments for restorations or cosmetic dentistry—it all helps us diagnose and treat you while keeping you comfortable and free of pain.

-In our Verona (Staunton) office, we incorporate a soft-tissue laser for variety of uses where we may need to remove or treat gum tissue.
-A procedure such as exposing a tooth that hasn’t erupted, or fixing a gummy smile to reveal more of a tooth’s surface can be done without cutting or bleeding, and with minimal discomfort.
+In our Verona (Staunton) office, we incorporate a soft-tissue laser for a variety of uses where we may need to remove or treat gum tissue.
+A procedure such as exposing a tooth that hasn’t erupted or fixing a gummy smile to reveal more of a tooth’s surface can be done without cutting or bleeding, and with minimal discomfort.